-2020 PROGRAMME OF EVENTS
+2021 PROGRAMME OF EVENTS

-Tuesday 4 th February Year 9 Options Evening for Parents & Pupils.
-6:00 - 7:00 pm - Initial Subject Preference Forms handed out.
-Thursday 13 th February Deadline for Initial Subject Preference Forms to be returned.
-Monday 2 nd March Option forms distributed to pupils at assembly.
-Monday 9 th March Option Forms returned to school by this deadline.
-Friday 13 th March Letter confirming Options given to pupils for their parents.
-Thursday 19 th March Deadline for parents to return Acknowledgement of Options Slip.
+Friday 29 th January Options booklet and Subject Preference Form handed out to pupils.
+Thursday 4 th February Year 9 Options Evening for Parents & Pupils.
+6:00 - 7:00 pm on Zoom Thursday 18 th February Deadline for Subject Preference Forms to be returned.
+Thursday 4 th March Letter confirming Options given to pupils for their parents.
+Monday 8 th March Deadline for parents to return Acknowledgement of Options Slip.

 Once the options process begins, it becomes very difficult and often impossible to make changes to subject choices.
-It is therefore very important that pupils make informed and careful choices at the Initial Subject Preference and Final Option Form stages.
+It is therefore very important that pupils make informed and careful choices at the Subject Preference stage.